pcos and thyroid

 PCOS and Hashimoto’s are complicated conditions that may require blood tests and personalized advice from a functional medicine doctor or dietitian.

-At Root, our functional medicine membership program includes personalized blood work (with hormone and thyroid testing), and consultations with a doctor and a registered dietitian who specialize in PCOS and Thyroid.
+At Root, our functional medicine membership program includes access to highly discounted personalized blood work (including hormone and thyroid testing), and consultations with a doctor and a registered dietitian who specialize in PCOS and Thyroid.

 Related Articles